Virginia Adoption Reunion Registry and Open Adoption: What Families Need to Know

 Virginia maintains two separate systems for post-adoption contact: the Mutual Consent Registry, which facilitates reunion between birth parents and adult adoptees who both want to connect, and the open adoption framework, which governs ongoing contact between birth and adoptive families during the child's upbringing.
 These are distinct legal mechanisms with different purposes and different rules.

-A third significant change took effect in July 2026: adult adoptees can now access their original birth certificates without a court order.
+A third significant change took effect in July 2026: adult adoptees born in Virginia can now access their original birth certificates without a court order.
 Understanding how these three systems interact — and what each can and cannot provide — helps families make informed decisions at the time of adoption and afterward.

 The Virginia Mutual Consent Registry